 Q. How does load balancing work on the Cisco VPN 3000 Concentrator?

 A. Load is calculated as a percentage derived from the active connections divided by the maximum configured connections.
-The master always tries to have the least load because it is burdened with the additional (inherent) load of maintaining all of the administrative LAN-to-LAN sessions, calculating all other cluster member loading, and it is responsible for all client redirects.
+The director always tries to have the least load because it is burdened with the additional (inherent) load of maintaining all of the administrative LAN-to-LAN sessions, calculating all other cluster member loading, and it is responsible for all client redirects.

-In order to verify that the master accepts connections, go to Configuration > System > General > Sessions and lower the maximum number of connections to an artificially low number to quickly increase the load placed on the backup VPN Concentrator.
+In order to verify that the director accepts connections, go to Configuration > System > General > Sessions and lower the maximum number of connections to an artificially low number to quickly increase the load placed on the backup VPN Concentrator.

 Q. How many headend devices can the VPN Monitor track?

 A. The VPN Monitor can track 20 headend devices.
 In a hub-and-spoke scenario, connections from remote sites are monitored at the headend.
 There is no need to monitor all the remote sites and users since that information can be traced on the hub router.
 These headend devices can support up to 20,000 remote users or 2,500 remote sites.
 A dual-homed VPN device that goes out to the spoke sites counts as two of the 20 maximum devices that can be monitored.